jonathancone/indo/README.md

 What if there were an API that eliminated all the confusing parts of reading and writing data to a relational database?

 ###### Creating a Connection
-You can create a connection to the database using any of the standard ways you would expect.
 ```java
 // Use a javax.sql.DataSource for connection pooling, transactions, etc.
 SqlSession sql = new SqlConfig(dataSource).create();